hydrodynamicstability/Perspectives-on-Applied-Statistics/statprinc.md

     - [Further discussion](thedata.md)

-- “Live with the data before you plunge into modeling.”  -- Leo Breiman, 2001:  Statistical modeling: the two cultures. *Statistical Science*, 16: 199-231.
+- “Live with the data before you plunge into modeling.”  -- Leo Breiman

     - [Further discussion](plunge.md)